-- Air Travel: If you’re traveling by plane in particular, you don’t always have the opportunity to take your dog outside of the airport to a designated dog relief area, says Walker.
-“With the potty pad, you can let the dog out of the crate in a secluded corner or area and let him go there.”
+- Traveling: Planes, trains and boats are a tricky place to be when it’s potty time for your pup.
+These modes of transportation don’t always provide the opportunity to take your dog outside for relief, notes Walker: “With the potty pad, you can let the dog out of the crate in a secluded corner or area and let them go there.”

-- Leaving Your Dog at Home: For smaller indoor dogs, Walker suggests using potty pads whenever you have to leave for an extended period of time.
-“If the dog doesn’t have a way to get out, you can teach him to have a certain area in the house where you want him to go,” she says.
+- Leaving Your Dog at Home: Walker suggests using pee pads in your home whenever you have to leave for an extended period of time and won’t be home for potty breaks.
+“If the dog doesn’t have a way to get out, you can teach them to have a certain area in the house where you want them to go,” she says.

-- House Training for Puppies: Owners with a new dog can use potty pads for house training.
+- House Training for Puppies: Puppy pads come in very handy when you potty train a puppy.
 Puppies in particular are more susceptible to germs and diseases, says Walker, and they shouldn’t always go outside in public places.
-If your puppy hasn’t had all of his shots, you can use a potty pad inside before moving it outside to teach him to go in the yard.
+If you don’t have a private lawn and your puppy hasn’t had all of their shots, you can use a potty pad inside before moving it outside to teach them to go in the yard.

-Training dogs to go on command is helpful for puppies, senior dogs and every age in between, says Walker.
-“If you’re in an area with new noises or commotions (such as an airport), he might forget about going to the bathroom,” she says.
+Training dogs to go on command is helpful for puppies, senior dogs and every age in between, Walker says—especially if you’re in new, distracting surroundings.
+A busy area with lots of commotion, like an airport, might cause them to forget the task at hand.

-To do this, use a single, strong command before the dog goes, such as, “Go potty.”
-How will you know when your dog is about to go?
-For dogs that have already been through house training, use the command before he goes to the bathroom every time you take him for a walk or let him outside.
-For new puppy training, look for other cues and times of day—especially right after the dog has woken up, after he’s played a lot, or after he’s eaten, says Walker.
+To train your dog to potty on command, use a consistent word cue before your dog does their business, such as, “Go potty.”
+For dogs who have already been through house training, use the command before they go to the bathroom every time you take them for a walk or let him outside.
+For new puppy training, look for other cues and times of day—especially right after the dog has woken up, after they’ve played a lot, or after they’ve eaten, says Walker.

 Always put your dog on a leash before you start using the potty pad.
 “Many people will put the potty pad down somewhere and hope the dog finds it, but it’s important for behavior that we show the dog what to do,” says Walker.
 A leash is crucial for this.